rleddy/acai/README.md

 And, we can set 		`obj.p(ride_along_value) = 2`
 Or,	 we can get 		`a = obj.p(ride_along_value)`

-And, in with the .p operator, the '_' of the member is understood.
+And, with the .p operator, the '_' of the member is understood.

 And, we could expect that a variable value could be used with .p.